tsugiproject/tsugi/README_POSTGRESQL.md

 ----------------------------

 The approach to this syntax transformation is to minimize the effects on tool code.
-The dream is to write clean MySQL give PDOX meta data about the tables, and then just let the syntax transformaton and the PDOX object to the rest.
+The dream is to write clean MySQL give PDOX metadata about the tables, and then just let the syntax transformation and the PDOX object to the rest.

 The first time you switch to PostgreSQL - you may encounter errors in your CREATE or other setup statement.
 These need to be fixed and then you need to go back